sonivipin119/HomieeBook/README.md

  ```
 ---

-# 📖 Usage
+## 📖 Usage

-- ## Guest User
+- 👤 Guest User
- - Browse books
+ - Browse homes
- - Request/borrow from hosts
+ - Filter/search by location & budget
+ - Request/book a home
- - View borrowing history
+ - View booking history

-- ## Host User
+- 🏠 Host User
- - Upload books with images & details
+ - Upload property details with images
- - Manage availability
+ - Manage availability & reservations
- - Approve/reject borrow requests.
+ - Approve/reject booking requests

 ---

 ## 📑 Software Requirement Specification (SRS) – Summary

 ### 🔹 Problem Statement
-Many readers find it difficult to access books affordably or to share their own collections effectively.
+Many users face challenges in finding affordable and trusted homes, while property owners struggle to manage reservations efficiently.
 There is a need for a **community-driven platform** that bridges this gap.

 ---

 ### 🔹 Users

-- **Guest (Reader):** Can browse, search, borrow, and interact with hosts.
+- **Guest (Reader):** Can browse, search, and book homes..
-- **Host (Book Owner):** Can upload, manage, and lend books.
+- **Host (Book Owner):** Can upload, manage, and rent out homes.

 ---

 ### 🔹 Flow of Application

 1. **Signup/Login** as Guest or Host.
-2. Guests **search for books** by categories.
+2. Guests **search for homes** by location.
-3. Hosts **upload books** with cover images and details.
+3. Hosts **upload property details** with images and availability
-4. Guests **send requests** to borrow books.
+4. Guests **send requests** to booking homes.
 5. Hosts **approve/deny requests**.
 6. Both parties manage their history via the **dashboard**.